 In line with our Sustainability Strategy, we particularly focus on materials at water hazard level 3, such as isolated topcoats in rotor blade production.
 As defined by the Water Resources Act, water hazard classes describe the hazard potential of materials in relation to groundwater.
 We divide materials into three classes ranging from 1 (slightly hazardous to water) to 3 (highly hazardous to water).
-At the end of 2023, we registered 763 (2022: 982) active materials (including materials not subject to labelling), 603 (2022: 765) of which were classified as hazardous materials and 61 of which were in water hazard class 3 (2022: 53).
-The increase in water hazard class materials reflects a systemic review of data sheets, where it was found that suppliers had changed the water hazard class information.
+At the end of 2023, we registered 763 (2022: 982) active materials (including materials not subject to labelling), 603 (2022: 765) of which were classified as hazardous materials and 61 of which were in water hazard class materials reflects a systemic review of data sheets, where it was found that suppliers had changed the water hazard class information.
 In contrast, the general decrease in hazardous and other active materials results from a general review confirming that multiple materials have ceased to be used.